cathiele/rpngo/USER_GUIDE.md

 You'll first need to [install golang](https://go.dev/doc/install).

-There is a `bin/` directory that contains various different builds of RPNGO for the computer and for microcontrollers.
+There is a `bin/` directory that contains various different builds of `rpngo` for the computer and for microcontrollers.
 Here is an overview:

 - `bin/minimal/rpn` - The most basic version.
 Parses `args` and exits.